-Users are responsible for managing the security of their virtual machines as they are in control of firewalls, user accounts and all other access control methods for their virtual machines.
-Users are also responsible for maintaining operating system and application security.
+The users are responsible for managing the security of their virtual machines as they are in control of the firewalls, user accounts and all other access control methods of their virtual machines.
+The users are also responsible for maintaining the operating system and application security.

-The virtual machines running in cPouta can be connected to the public internet by the users, in this case the users should use strict firewall rules for securing their virtual machines.
+The virtual machines running in cPouta can be connected to the public internet by the users.
+The users should use strict firewall rules for securing their virtual machines.

-Below are guidelines that we recommend all Pouta users follow, to ensure the safe running of virtual machines.
-Please follow these.
+We recommend the following guidelines for all Pouta users to follow, to ensure the safe running of virtual machines.
 If you have discovered a critical security flaw or believe your machine has been compromised, please contact us immediately at email@example.com.

 - No Mail Servers

 - Subscribe to security announcements for your OS

 - Disable/remove unneeded accounts